saarku/fig-explorer/README.md

-# fig-explorer
+# FigExplorer
-FigExplorer: A System for Retrieval and Exploration of Figures from Collections of Research Articles
+A System for Retrieval and Exploration of Figures from Collections of Research Articles